sehbaw/stemeducation/README.md

 ### Stem Education Workshop w/Dr.G

-Cick on the organization page to find the material we are building
+Click on the organization page to find the material we are compiling